Skip to main content

 The social realism of the contemporary setting, with its use of technology and ideas of justice, morality and society, has a powerful juxtaposition with gradually materialising ideas about the ‘Old Ways’ of superstition, magic and witchcraft.
 The story is most interesting when it is suspended between the world of the mundane and the ordinary, and the world of the extraordinary, the miraculous, the preternatural.
 There’s also some astute social commentary regarding the justice system, rehabilitation and societal reintegration.
 Harvey explores the grey area within the idea of second chances and fresh starts, and the attitudes of a local community towards a woman who killed her husband after suffering years of torture and abuse.
 Mary has been ostracised and ‘othered’, living in her old, ramshackle farmhouse - which was deemed habitable by social services even though it doesn’t have electricity or heating – on the outskirts of the town.

 As the story unfolds there is a literal witch hunt as a group of locals descend upon Mary’s farmhouse demanding justice and retribution for the deaths of two young children.
 Mary’s reputation, and the hold this has had over the local community for decades, means even some of the adults are afraid of her.
 Rationalism and logic begin to waver as people begin to listen to base instincts, primal warning systems, parental impulses.
 Davison’s direction conjures foreboding and unease early on, gradually weaving in ideas regarding witchcraft and the occult, and sustaining a slowly building atmosphere of horror that never dissipates.
-While the plot becomes a little muddled and murky towards the end, her direction and use of striking imagery maintains the mounting sense of dread which fuels momentum.
+While the plot becomes a little murky towards the end, her direction and use of striking imagery maintains the mounting sense of dread which fuels momentum.

 A darkly atmospheric folk horror.